The Style Settings feature in VCE involves two types of variables: campaign-level variables and block-level variables.

 Open the Block Style Settings pane for the block, and change the background color of the CTA button.

-Now, if you go back to the Style Settings tab, you will find that neither the campaign-level variable nor the original template have changed.
+Now, if you go back to the Style Settings tab, you will find that neither the campaign-level values nor the original template values have changed.

-For all block-level variables the Reset icon is available to apply the campaign-level settings to the given variable.
+For all block-level variables the Reset icon is available to revert the values to the campaign settings, not to the default settings coming from the template.

 The possibilities are virtually endless.
 You can have as many block-level variables as you wish, which allows you to create complex and diverse emails, without the need to create a separate block and its variables for each idea.